Use the Fail Over Availability Group Wizard (SQL Server Management Studio)

 Select New Primary Replica page (later in this topic)

 Connect to Replica page (later in this topic)

 Confirm Potential Data Loss page (later in this topic)

 Before your first planned manual failover, see the "Before You Begin" section in Perform a Planned Manual Failover of an Availability Group (SQL Server).

 Before your first forced failover, see the "Before You Begin" and "Follow Up: Essential Tasks After a Forced Failover" sections in Perform a Forced Manual Failover of an Availability Group (SQL Server).

 Limitations and Restrictions

 A failover command returns as soon as the target secondary replica has accepted the command.
 However, database recovery occurs asynchronously after the availability group has finished failing over.

-Cross-database consistency across databases within the availability group is not maintained on failover.
+Cross-database consistency across databases within the availability group might not be maintained on failover.

-Cross-database transactions and distributed transactions are not supported by AlwaysOn Availability Groups.
-For more information, see Cross-Database Transactions Not Supported For Database Mirroring or AlwaysOn Availability Groups (SQL Server).
+Support for cross-database and distributed transactions vary by SQL Server and operating system versions.
+For more information, see Cross-Database Transactions Support For Database Mirroring or AlwaysOn Availability Groups (SQL Server).